Skip to main content

 Rose cut diamonds are often called as such because the particular cut in which the original diamond crystal is shaped gives them the appearance of an opening rose bud.
 Moreover, the diamond also resembles rose petals in such a way that it looks like the facets of the diamond appear to mimic the spiral arrangement of the petals of a rose.

-The Rose cut diamond often comes in two forms, the single rose cut, and the Rose cut which has additional layers of the facets in the diamond.
-The single cut rose cut diamond, as the name indicates, has a single layer and it is often surrounded by other smaller diamonds.
-On the other hand, double layer rose cut diamonds often have the stone in the center.
+Rose cut natural diamonds often comes in two forms, the single rose cut, and the Rose cut which has additional layers of the facets in the diamond.
+The single-cut rose diamond, as the name indicates, has a single layer and it is often surrounded by other smaller diamonds.
+On the other hand, double-layer rose cut diamonds often have the stone in the center.

 Rose cut diamonds, and in fact, all types of diamonds, are measured using a very precise diamond instrument that can measure the depth and diameter of loose diamonds.
 Both of these measurements are taken in millimeters.